csinva/csinva.github.io/_notes/ai/cogsci.md

     - e.g. if you meet a shy person, are they more likely to be a salesperson or a librarian?
   - *sunk cost fallacy*
   - *scope neglect* - the number of birds saved—the *scope* of the altruistic action—had little effect on willingness to pay ([post](https://www.lesswrong.com/s/5g5TkQTe9rmPS5vvM/p/2ftJ38y9SRBCBsCzy))
-  - *availability heuristic* - judging the frequency or probability of an event by the ease with which examples of the event come to mind.
+  - *availability heuristic* - judging the frequency or probability of an event by the ease with which examples of the event come to mind
     - [absurdity bias](https://www.lesswrong.com/lw/j4/absurdity_heuristic_absurdity_bias/); events that have never happened are not recalled, and hence deemed to have probability zero.
   - *conjunction fallacy* - humans assign a higher probability to a proposition of the form “A and B” than to one of the propositions “A” or “B” in isolation
-    - The implausibility of one claim is compensated by the plausibility of the other; they “average out.”
+    - the implausibility of one claim is compensated by the plausibility of the other; they “average out.”
   - *planning fallacy* - people think they can plan e.g. "best guess" scenarios are same as "best case" scenarios
 - rationality
-  - **epistemic rationality** - systematically improving the accuracy of your beliefs.
+  - **epistemic rationality** - systematically improving the accuracy of your beliefs
-  - **instrumental rationality** - systematically achieving your values.
+  - **instrumental rationality** - systematically achieving your values
-- *probability theory*, and *decision theory*
 - System 1 and System 2—fast perceptual judgments versus slow deliberative judgments.
 System 2’s deliberative judgments aren’t always true, and System 1’s perceptual judgments aren’t always false; so it is very important to distinguish that dichotomy from “rationality.”